-NEW and IMPROVED mushroom coffee blend for a holistic cognitive and energy boost!
-With 60 GRAMS of medicinal mushroom grounds in EVERY BAG!*
+Mushroom coffee blend for a holistic cognitive and energy boost!
+With 1/3rd of medicinal mushroom grounds in EVERY BAG!*

 Organic Coffee, Chicory Root, Wild Harvested Chaga, Wild Harvested Artist Conk, Organic Lion's Mane, Organic Cordyceps, and Spice

 INSTRUCTIONS FOR USE:

 - Perfect for pour-over, French press, or drip coffee machines.

 - 2 tablespoons of grounds per 8 oz. water.

 - Use as an alternative or half-half blend with your favorite coffee ground for your morning cup-of-joe or mid-afternoon pick-me-up.

 - We recommend re-using the grounds for 2-3 brews to extract as much of the medicinal mushroom nutrients as possible.
 Add more coffee ground for caffeine if desired.

 About 40-50 mg of caffeine per serving.
 Sugar-free